abbeydoyle/code-quiz-module-four-challenge/README.md

 This page features:

-- Fixed social media bar
+- Timed Quiz
-- Contact links
+- Countdown timer
-- Media screen compatibility
-- Nav bar with linked sections
+- Locally stored high scores with initials
-- Glowing sections
-- Basis for a feedback form
+- Timed question feedback
-- Self-designed Favicon image
+- Final Scores

 <!-- If your project has a lot of features, list them here. -->